Megyn Kelly Finds Many Journalists Guilty Of Anti-Trump Bias

 Megyn Kelly’s remarks about media bias may surprise some Trump supporters in that The Kelly File featured a great deal of Trump criticism during the election season, unlike pro-Trump bookend shows then anchored by O’Reilly and Sean Hannity.
 (With Laura Ingraham soon to be taking over at 10 p.m., Hannity will now revert to his 9 p.m. perch, his original time slot before he made way for Megyn Kelly and The Kelly File.)

-Indeed, some Megyn Kelly detractors contend that when the ambitious media personality and former corporate lawyer famously challenged Donald Trump during the above-mentioned August 2015 GOP presidential debate over his past disparaging comments about women (“only Rosie O’Donnell,” the future president famously quipped), it was more about careerism and auditioning for another network — which turned out to be NBC — than a legitimate journalistic inquiry.
+Indeed, some Megyn Kelly detractors contend that when the media personality and former corporate lawyer famously challenged Donald Trump during the above-mentioned August 2015 GOP presidential debate over his past disparaging comments about women (“only Rosie O’Donnell,” the future president famously quipped), it was more about careerism and auditioning for another network — which turned out to be NBC — than a legitimate journalistic inquiry.

 The challenge for Megyn Kelly perhaps is that those Fox News viewers disillusioned with her over all the anti-Trump content on The Kelly File seem unlikely to follow her to NBC.
 On the other side of the coin, more liberal NBC viewers could be reluctant to welcome Megyn Kelly into their living rooms because of her FNC resume.
 Or, as an Inquisitr commenter previously observed about a perceived crossover-appeal deficit, “The left hates her and the right has disowned her.”
 Perhaps that’s all the more reason for the new Today offering to steer clear of politics.